The Ferrari 308: A Buyer's Guide

 In 1975 a new Ferrari 308 was announced.
 It was not to be badged a Dino.
 In fact, the Dino line of cars was considered a failure and no more Dinos were on the drawing board.
 This new car was a bit confusing to the public.
 It had the name 308, but didn't look anything like the 308 GT4.
 It only had two seats.
 It was an evolution of the 246 GT Dino in appearance, but had the engine from the 308 GT4.
 Although the 308 GTB had a little bit of wedge shape, it still retained much of the curved lines of the Dino 246.
 It was the perfect blend of curve and wedge.
 When it was announced and shown to the public, jaws dropped.
 The new Ferrari was an instant hit.
 But the little 2.4 liter V-6 powerplant from the Dino 246 would not be enough engine for this 3,000+ pound car.
 Instead, Ferrari lifted the engine right out of the Dino 308 GT4 and dropped it into the GTB.
 With 4 Weber dual-throat downdraft carburetors and a uniquely Ferrari exhaust system, this car roared like a lion and made a claimed 255 HP at the crankshaft.
 (Please keep in mind that Ferrari is known to have been very optimistic in the rating of their engines).

 The first production GTB rolled off the assembly line in 1976.
 It had a body made of fiberglass (like a Corvette) because Ferrari had no idea if they would sell enough to start a massive manufacturing campaign in steel.
 So they tested the waters with fiberglass which could be made more cost-effectively in small numbers.
 The instant success of the GTB meant that they started tooling up to build the car out of steel like all other Ferraris almost immediately.
 By mid-1977 the GTB was being made in steel.
+They didn't just switch over to steel however.
+Demand for the car was so great that Ferrari continued to turn out fiberglass cars for another year while they were also building steel cars.
 The fiberglass cars are the rarest and demand the most money now.

 It is interesting to note that Ferrari continued to sell the 308 GT4 until 1980, right alongside the newer 308 GTB.
 The GT4 was now called a Ferrari and badged that way from the factory.
 Gone was the name Dino.
 Sales improved, but the looks still made the car a slow seller.
 The relative rarity of the GT4 has made it a bit of a cult classic these days with a devout following.
 (Good examples are getting hard to come by "cheap" anymore.)
 It is also quite striking to see in person.
 The GT4 does not photograph nearly as well as it looks "in the metal."
 The GT4 was eventually replaced with the Mondial, the next 2+2 V-8 in the Ferrari line-up.